spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-twig-extensions.md

 ## 2. Add the Twig extension

-Having implemented the filter, you have to add the Twig extension.
-To do so, create a class that extends the `AbstractTwigExtensionPlugin` class and calls the logic implemented in the class mentioned above.
+Having implemented the filter, add the Twig extension by creating a class that extends the `AbstractTwigExtensionPlugin` class and calls the logic implemented in the preceding class.

 **Code sample**